 Cybersecurity tools aren't just for the enterprise anymore; they're essential for every type and size of organization.

-Here is a rundown of some of the free tools cybersecurity professionals use every day to identify vulnerabilities.
+Here is a rundown of some of the top free tools cybersecurity professionals use every day to identify vulnerabilities.

 2. Burp Suite

 Burp is a suite of tools specifically focused on debugging and testing web app security.
 Burp Suite includes a spider for crawling web app content, a randomness tool for testing session tokens and a sophisticated request repeater to resend manipulated requests.
 The real power of Burp Suite, however, is the intercepting proxy tool, which enables Burp to intercept, inspect, modify and send traffic from the browser to a target.
 This powerful feature makes it possible to creatively analyze a web app's attack vectors from all angles -- a key reason it's often ranked as one of the best free cybersecurity tools.
 The community version of Burp Suite is free, but there is also a paid Enterprise Edition designed for enabling testing in DevSecOps.

 Defendify is an all-in-one product that provides multiple layers of protection and offers consulting services if needed.
 With Defendify, organizations can streamline cybersecurity assessments, testing, policies, training, detection and response in one consolidated cybersecurity tool.

 Features include cybersecurity risk assessments, technology and data use policies, incident response plans, penetration testing, threat alerts, phishing simulations and cybersecurity awareness training.